RebeccaNovis/RebeccaNovis/README.md

 Hi!
-I'm Rebecca Novis, a student at Boise State University in the Games, Interactive Media, and Mobile Technology (GIMM) major, expected to graduate May 2025.
+I'm Rebecca Novis, I graduated May 2025 from Boise State University with a BS of Science in Games, Interactive Media, and Mobile Technology (GIMM).

 I am an experienced Full Stack Web Developer with a passion for frontend development.
 I specialize in building responsive, user-friendly, and robust web applications by leveraging my expertise in both frontend and backend technologies.
 In addition to web development, I also have a background in game development, working with both Unity and Unreal Engine to bring interactive experiences to life.
 I thrive on tackling creative challenges and continuously pushing my skills to new heights, no matter the project.